Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

-As the key ingredient of SSR, the pretext task makes SSR distinct from other recommendation paradigms.
-According to the characteristics of the pretext tasks, we divide the existing SSR models into four categories: contrastive, predictive, generative, and hybrid.
+SSR is distinguished from other recommendation paradigms by emphasizing the role of self-supervised tasks in its methodology.
+We divide the existing SSR models into four categories: contrastive, predictive, generative, and hybrid according to the nature of their self-supervised tasks.